home-assistant/home-assistant.io/source/_components/emulated_roku.markdown

   required: false
   type: string
 advertise_ip:
-  description: If you need to override the IP address used for UPnP discovery.
-(For example, using network isolation in Docker)
+  description: If you need to override the IP address or DNS name used for UPnP discovery.
+(For example, using network isolation in Docker or using a proxy)
   required: false
   type: string
 advertise_port: